-• Either configure or make dies with not found PLIB headers or libraries.
-Make sure you have the latest version of PLIB (> version 1.8.4) compiled and installed.
-Its headers like pu.h have to be under /usr/include/plib and its libraries, like libplibpu.a should be under /lib.
-Double check there are no stray PLIB headers/libraries sitting elsewhere!

-Besides, check carefully the error messages of configure.
-In several cases, it says what is missing.
+• Either the configure or the make script display errors due to missing PLIB headers or libraries.
+Ensure you have the latest version of PLIB compiled and installed.
+The headers, like puAux.h, have to be within a plib subfolder (e.g. /usr/include/plib) and its libraries, like libplibpu.a, are typically at /lib.
+Double-check that there is not a second set of PLIB headers and libraries sitting elsewhere!
+Check carefully the error messages of configure.
+In several cases, it specifies what is missing.